NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     d.
 Change of Affiliation

-5. You have located Trojan software that allows remote access to a standalone certificate server located on your organization’s perimeter network.
-The CA certificate for the perimeter network CA was issued from your organization’s enterprise root CYou are in the process of revoking the CA certificate of the perimeter network CWhich of the following reasons should you use when revoking this certificate?
+5. You have located Trojan software that allows remote access to a standalone certificate server located on your organization's perimeter network.
+The CA certificate for the perimeter network CA was issued from your organization's enterprise root CYou are in the process of revoking the CA certificate of the perimeter network CWhich of the following reasons should you use when revoking this certificate?